storybookjs/react-native/addons/info/README.md

   source: true, // Displays the source of story Component
   propTables: [/* Components used in story */], // displays Prop Tables with this components
   propTablesExclude: [], // Exclude Components from being shown in Prop Tables section
   styles: {}, // Overrides styles of addon.
-The object should follow this shape: https://github.com/storybooks/storybook/blob/master/addons/info/src/components/Story.js#L19
+The object should follow this shape: https://github.com/storybooks/storybook/blob/master/addons/info/src/components/Story.js#L19.
+This prop can also accept a function which has the default stylesheet passed as an argument.
   marksyConf: {}, // Overrides components used to display markdown.
 Warning!
 This option's name will be likely deprecated in favor to "components" with the same API in 3.3 release.
 Follow this PR #1501 for details
   maxPropsIntoLine: 1, // Max props to display per line in source code
   maxPropObjectKeys: 10, // Displays the first 10 characters of the prop name